pereznetworks/Library-Manager/README.md

 ## Project Updates:

-  Project Updates section to track updates or changes...
-    that have been completed to the project.
+  Project Updates section to track updates or changes that have been completed to the project.

-      These are listed..
-        most recent update, listed first
+  These are listed most recent update, listed most recent update to oldest
-        first update made to project, listed last

   [back to Content Menu](#contents)